 Another difference between the two traditions is how they are taught.
 Mindfulness can be learned through reading a book or attending an informal or community-run meditation class.
 It can also be learned through participation in a clinical program, such as Mindfulness-Based Stress Reduction or Mindfulness-Based Cognitive Therapy.
 TM is taught exclusively by certified teachers.

 The two traditions have been applied clinically in similar ways.
-TM may be useful in relieving PTSD symptomology (Kang et al., 2018), although these findings have yet to be tested in a randomized control trial.
+TM may be useful in relieving symptoms of post-traumatic stress disorder (Kang et al., 2018), although these findings have yet to be tested in a randomized control trial.

-Mindfulness has also been studied in the treatment of disorders from OCD to depression to PTSD, applied in hospital settings through Mindfulness-Based Stress Reduction, and combined with behavioral therapy techniques in Mindfulness-Based Cognitive Therapy.
+Mindfulness has also been studied in the treatment of disorders such as obsessive-compulsive disorder, depression, and post-traumatic stress disorder; applied in hospital settings through Mindfulness-Based Stress Reduction; and combined with behavioral therapy techniques in Mindfulness-Based Cognitive Therapy.

-Is Mantra and Zen Meditation Different from Mindfulness?
+Are Mantra and Zen Meditation Different From Mindfulness?

 In mantra meditation, the meditator is free to create their own mantra (Lynch et al., 2018).
 This can be a comforting phrase, a line of a prayer, or a verse from a favorite poem.
 The mantra is usually short, making it easy to remember and repeat.
 They are also usually uplifting and comforting, meant to still the mind rather than stir up disturbing or distracting thoughts.